Dizzydoze/LeetCode/README.md

 # LeetCodePython
-Solutions for all leetcode problems.
+Solutions for all LeetCode problems in Python.